Computational-Plant-Science/Root_Image_Segmentation/README.md

 keras, tensorflow, scikit-image, opencv-python and matplotlib

 # Note
-The original data has not been uploaded yet.
+The original data (\root_data\image) has not been uploaded yet (Only a single image has been uploaded).
 It will be uploaded later.